tianyimasf/ai/_pages/about.md

 I'm passionate about studying and researching statistics and earth environmental system and doing data for good.
 I'm currently a voluteer Data Scientist at [Model.Earth](https://model.earth/community/) and Data Engineer at [Village Book Builder](https://joinourvillage.org/).
 I like writing blogs about statistics, math, data science, environmental science, and ideas I daydreamed.

 Hobbies: listening to musics and messing with makeups and different fashion choices.
-Playing video games (OW2 and others) with my partner and friends.
-Reading and library Hopping.
+Playing video games (OW2 and others) with my husband and friends.
+Reading and library hopping.
 Finding different ways to use my creative energy.

 Hope you find something interesting here.